erikhyrkas/snakes/training_data/llama-stories_7.md

 As I stood up and began to walk once more, I couldn't shake the feeling that something sinister lurked just beyond the trees.
 Something that didn't want me to find my way back home.
 And as the forest seemed to close in around me like a vice, I knew I had to keep moving – no matter where it led.

 For in this endless sea of green and brown, survival depended on nothing but one thing: finding your next step.<end>
-Prompt: Write a thrilling story about a desperate escape from a space station, where a skilled thief named Zephyr must navigate a maze of corridors, hack into security systems, and outrun the station's guards to make it out alive with only four hours to spare.<start>As Zephyr navigated the cramped corridors of the space station, Echo-12, their eyes scanned the walls for any sign of surveillance cameras or guards.
+Write a thrilling story about a desperate escape from a space station, where a skilled thief named Zephyr must navigate a maze of corridors, hack into security systems, and outrun the station's guards to make it out alive with only four hours to spare.<start>As Zephyr navigated the cramped corridors of the space station, Echo-12, their eyes scanned the walls for any sign of surveillance cameras or guards.
 It was 0415 hours, and they had precisely four hours to make a break for it.

 Their wrist-mounted comms device crackled with static as Lyra's voice whispered in Zephyr's ear, "Zeph, we've got movement near docking bay three.
 Security's scrambling."